lawalbolaji/modern-react-starter/README.md

 # Modern React Starter! ![react](https://github.com/lawalbolaji/modern-react-starter/assets/22568024/ccd898b9-c79f-4d7b-b5c5-b1612d17cd5f)

 This is a configurable starter template for developing modern single-page applications in React.
-It ships with a suite of tools to support safe and scalable development, testing and deployment.
-You can check out the live demo [here]("./").
+It ships with a suite of tools to support scalable development and testing.

-_Note: This project is currently in development and will continue to receive updates_\_

 <!-- some introduction here -->